 PSA Blood Test

-Discomfort or pain when sitting, caused by an enlarged prostate
+✔ Uneasiness or pain when sitting, caused by an expanded prostate.

-If cancer has spread outside the prostate gland, symptoms and signs may include:
+If cancer spreads outside the prostate gland, then the symptoms are:

 Types of Treatment